uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

 ARM_CLIENT_SECRET=xxxxx
 ```

-Some directories might interact with the heroku api, you'll need to go get an API key from the admin UI to make that work.
+Some environments might interact with the github api, you'll need to go get an API key from the admin UI to make that work.

 ```
-HEROKU_EMAIL=xxxx
-HEROKU_API_KEY=xxxxx
+GITHUB_TOKEN=xxxx
 ```

 ### Required Setup